arun912-ux/anime-pahe-downloader-go/README.md

 ## Credits

-Thanks to [AnimePahe](https://animepahe.ru) for providing such a wonderful website for anime enthusiasts Thanks to [IsNoobgrammer](https://github.com/IsNoobgrammer) for their [AnimeDownloader](https://github.com/IsNoobgrammer/AnimeDownloader) which was a huge inspiration for this project.
+Thanks to [AnimePahe](https://animepahe.ru) for providing such a wonderful website for anime enthusiasts

+Thanks to [IsNoobgrammer](https://github.com/IsNoobgrammer) for their [AnimeDownloader](https://github.com/IsNoobgrammer/AnimeDownloader) repository, which is a huge inspiration for this project.